-The Panel recommends against the use of bamlanivimab plus etesevimab and casirivimab plus imdevimab for post-exposure prophylaxis (PEP), as the B.1.1.529 (Omicron) variant and its subvariants, which are not susceptible to these agents, are currently the predominant variant circulating in the United States (AIII) [11].
+The Panel recommends against the use of bamlanivimab plus etesevimab and casirivimab plus imdevimab for post-exposure prophylaxis (PEP), as the B.1.1.529 (Omicron) variant and its subvariants, which are not susceptible to these agents, are currently the predominant variant circulating in the United States (AIII) [12].

-There is one new publication from RCTs related to AZD7442 (PROVENT - NCT04625725, phase 3 trial, in pre-exposure prophylaxis).
+In addition to one publication from RCTs related to AZD7442 (PROVENT - NCT04625725, phase 3 trial, in pre-exposure prophylaxis), there is one new publication from phase 3 RCTs related to AZD7442 (TACKLE RCT, NCT04723394, for early outpatient treatment).